Study to Evaluate the Ability of Sublingual MV130 to Induce the Expression of Trained Immunity in Peripheral Blood Cells

 • Subjects who are allergic to any of the components included in MV130.

-• Subjects with any concomitant disease or treatment that, according to the investigator criteria, may affect the development of this study, such as immunodeficiencies, malignancies involving bone marrow or lymphoid systems, medical treatment affecting the immune system (including corticosteroids, immunosuppressants, biological agents,…), human immunodeficiency virus, - - Subjects who have been vaccinated (flu, pneumococcal or any other vaccine different from COVID-19 vaccine) within 6 months before inclusion, or who have planned to be vaccinated during the clinical trial (excluding the COVID-19 vaccine).
+• Subjects with any concomitant disease or treatment that, according to the investigator criteria, may affect the development of this study, such as immunodeficiencies, malignancies involving bone marrow or lymphoid systems, medical treatment affecting the immune system (including corticosteroids, immunosuppressants, biological agents,…), human immunodeficiency virus, severe allergies, diabetes, hypertension, psychological disorders, etc.

 • Subjects who have had an infection that included fever and/or diarrhoea within 3 months before inclusion.

-• Subjects under metformin treatment during the last month before inclusion in
+• Subjects under metformin treatment during the last month before inclusion in the clinical study or during the clinical trial*.

-• Subjects under statins treatment during the last month before inclusion in the clinical trial or during *.
+• Subjects under statins treatment during the last month before inclusion in the clinical trial or during*.

-• these drugs interfere with metabolic pathways involved in trained immunity induction
+*: these drugs interfere with metabolic pathways involved in trained immunity induction.

 Study Plan